HsiangHung/Machine_Learning_Note/Classification/Decison Tree/README.md

 ![feature_importance](images/feature_importance_tree.png)

+Notice that a feature can appear several times in a decision tree as a decision point.
+For example, the feature outlook appears 2 times in the decision tree in 2nd and 3rd level. sum of those individual decision points will be the feature importance of Outlook.

 We follow the procedures from [[Sefik Ilkin Serengil]][Feature Importance in Decision Trees]

 * 1st level of the decision tree: FI(Humidity|1st level) = 14x0.940 – 7×0.985 – 7×0.591 = 2.121.
 * 2nd level of the decision tree: FI(Outlook|2nd level) = 7×0.985 – 4×0.811 = 3.651; FI(Wind|2nd level) = 7×0.591 – 3×0.918 = 1.390
 * 3rd level of the decision tree: FI(Wind|3rd level) = 4×0.811 = 3.244, FI(Outlook|3rd level) = 3×0.918 = 2.754

 * Results